 The data will be reviewed for any inaccuracies and gaps and will be updated as described in the Data Management Section.
 Data will be updated as available.
-The VA SOS Coordinator or designee makes the final decision as to whether or not the data is complete and accurate enough to include in the database.
+The VA SOS Coordinator or designee makes the final decision as to whether or not the data is complete and accurate enough to include in the Clean Water Hub.